An empty home is a privately owned property that has been vacant for 6 months or more.

 If you are a builder/supplier/trader and would like to participate in the scheme, please do not hesitate to contact the Empty Homes Advice Service on Phone 0344 515 1941 or by Email.

-To report an empty home or if you require any further information on bringing an empty property back into use then please contact our Empty Homes Officer:
+To report an empty home please complete the Online Form or if you require any further information on bringing an empty property back into use then please contact our Empty Homes Officer at the contact details below:

 Empty Homes Officer